Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What are examples of joint production?

-• Pressing seeds for oil produces pomace/animal feed
+• Pressing seeds for oil produces oil cake/animal feed

 • Drying fruit produces animal feed

-• Wine production produces pomace, which is used as animal feed or fertilizer
+• Wine production generates pomace, which is used as animal feed or fertilizer

-• The production of beer produces spent grains, which are used as fertilizer
+• Beer production generates spent grain, which is used as fertilizer

-In fixed joint production, there is a fixed ratio between the quantity of the main product and the byproducts.
+In fixed joint production, there is a constant ratio between the quantity of the main product and the by-products.

 In flexible joint production, the quantity of products is largely variable.